scalar-labs/scalar-kubernetes/docs/alerts/Ledger.md

 ## LedgerPodsError

-This alert lets you know if a kubernetes cluster cannot start ledger pods for one of the following reasons.
+This alert lets you know if a kubernetes cluster cannot start ledger pods for one of the following reasons:

-* CrashLoopBackOff:
+* CrashLoopBackOff
-* CreateContainerConfigError:
+* CreateContainerConfigError
-* CreateContainerError:
+* CreateContainerError
-* ErrImagePull:
+* ErrImagePull
-* ImagePullBackOff:
+* ImagePullBackOff
-* InvalidImageName:
+* InvalidImageName

 ### Example Alert